deanishe/alfred-workflow/_sources/supported-versions.rst.txt

 order to get a workflow to work.
 This naturally includes requiring the installation of some non-default Python.

-Alfred-Workflow is also precisely the kind of project that's hard to make 2- and 3-compatible for a few reasons.

-- Python 2.6 support is a hard requirement.
-- Alfred-Workflow's APIs are thin wrappers around I/O, and it is very much a POSIX/command-line oriented library.
-- :mod:`workflow.web`, as an HTTP library, is all about working with strings of non-specific encoding, which Python 3 `turned into a shit show`_ (though it's slowly getting better).

-Personally, I don't use Python 3 very much (Python 2 is a much better fit for command-line tools, which is what I usually write), and it's not part of macOS, so I consider the huge effort required to write 2.6- and 3.x-compatible code a waste of *my* time.
-If someone else wants to contribute Python 3 support, it will be gratefully accepted.

-I realise that Python 3 solves many of the string-handling issues that catch out novice Pythonistas, but as stated, support for non-system Pythons is simply not a goal of this project.

-Python 3 will be supported when it ships with macOS by default, and never in version 1 of Alfred-Workflow, which must continue to support Python 2.6 and Alfred 2 (which doesn't get along with Python 3 [1]_).
+Python 3 will be supported when it ships with macOS (Catalina), and never in version 1 of Alfred-Workflow, which must continue to support Python 2.6 and Alfred 2 (which doesn't get along with Python 3 [1]_).

 ..
 [1] Alfred uses UTF-8, but Alfred 2 doesn't specify an encoding in the